TV Viewing: Super Bowl Meets HoloLens

 How the HoloLens showroom works

 Using HoloLens, customers explore Volvo cars at real scale.
+This is mixed reality, digital objects anchored to the physical space around you.

 They walk around the vehicle.
 Look inside.
 Inspect details.
 Colors, trims, and configurations change instantly.
 The experience feels physical, even though no car is present.